 We are so fortunate to have two of the world’s best on Olivia’s team.
-As her first birthday quickly approaches, we decided to host a benefit that will help fund Dr. Spray & Dr. Rychik’s very important research projects.
-Read more about the incredible projects your donations will be helping to fund.
+Dr. Spray & Dr. Rychik, at The Children’s Hospital of Philadelphia, are conducting very important research projects that are making incredible difference in the lives of children with CHD.
+Read more about the incredible projects:

 Fetal Progesterone Study (Cardiothoracic Research led by Dr. Spray’s Team)